arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

 As you can see the `numberOfShards` is set to `1` and `distributeShardsLike` is set to `_graphs`.
 These attributes have been automatically been set because we specified the `{ "sharding": "single" }` options object when creating the database.

-To do this manually one would create a collection in the following way:
+To do this manually for individual collections, use `{ "sharding": "flexible" }` on the database level and then create a collection in the following way:

 ```js
 db._create("example2", { "numberOfShards": 1 , "distributeShardsLike": "_graphs" })
 ```

-Here we used again the `_graphs` collection, but any other existing collection, that has not been created with the `distributeShardsLike` option could have been used here.
+Here we used the `_graphs` collection again, but any other existing collection that has not been created with the `distributeShardsLike` option itself can be used as well in a flexibly sharded database.

 ### Running Queries